consensus-shipyard/protosim/README.md

-# simple
+# protosim
-A discrete-event simulator for distributed algorithms
+A discrete-event simulator for distributed protocols and algorithms.